 The remuneration system is another vital instrument for deeply embedding sustainability topics in pbb Group.
 As per its structure, the remuneration system explicitly considers the sustainable development of pbb Group.
-The focus lies on the economic success of the company.
-(For further details, please refer to the Remuneration Report in pbb Group's Management Report 2017.)
+The focus lies on the economic success of the company (for further details, please refer to the Remuneration Report in the Combined Management Report 2018).